-UML 2 State Machine Diagramming Guidelines
+UML State Machine Diagrams: Diagramming Guidelines

 UML state machine diagrams, formerly called state chart diagrams in UML 1, depict the dynamic behavior of an entity based on its response to events, showing how the entity reacts to various events depending on the current state that it is in.
 Create a UML state machine diagram to explore the nature of a: